coderofsalvation/janusxr-cli/README.md

 # JanusXR cli

-Portable swiss-army knife to automate janusXR / JML things on a server
+Portable swiss-army knife to automate [janusXR](https://janusxr.org) / JML things on a server

+> *What is [janusXR](https://janusxr.org)?* JanusXR is an open, user-operated immersive web layer, open-sourced by the JanusVR company, that seamlessly lives within websites, even 12 years later.
+It provides a highly viable and easy-to-adopt ecosystem of portals, enabling immersive experiences that challenge the traditional app store paradigm.

 # Usage